O Maldives!

 Australia Day & Operation Cactus

 Malé.
 November 3, 1988.
-A band of Sri Lanka based Tamil terrorists led by a Maldivian businessman, Abdullah Luthufe, attempted to overthrow President Maumoon Abdul Gayoom of the Maldives.
+A band of Sri Lanka based terrorists led by a Maldivian businessman, Abdullah Luthufe, attempted to overthrow President Maumoon Abdul Gayoom of the Maldives.
 The President went into hiding and flashed SOS messages to rescue him and restore peace in the island nation.

 Operation Cactus was India’s gritty response to the Maldivian President’s call for militaryCactusTOI Cutting assistance.
-It is rated among the most daring military operations of the world––among the likes of Operation Eiche (Rescue of Mussolini by German Paratroopers, 1943) and Operation Jonathan (the rescue of 104 hostages by the Israeli Commandos from Entebbe Airport, 1976).
-The diplomatic corps also played a significant role in the success of the Operation.
+It is rated among the most daring military operations of the world––the likes of Operation Eiche (Rescue of Mussolini by German Paratroopers, 1943) and Operation Jonathan (the rescue of 104 hostages by the Israeli Commandos from Entebbe Airport, 1976).
+The diplomatic corps played a significant role in the success of the Operation.
 The President was rescued and Malé was secured.
 The Indian Navy chased the fleeing rebels and freed the hostages taken by them for bargaining later.

 It is interesting how an event that took place miles away in Australia, 200 years ago, influenced one of the outcomes of Operation Cactus––the rescue of hostages (including a Maldivian Minister and his Swiss wife).
 Read on….

-On January 26, 1788, the first fleet of British ships, carrying convicts from Britain, reached Australia.
-They were the first settlers of the continent.
+On January 26, 1788, a fleet of ships, carrying convicts from Britain, reached Australia.
+They were the first (foreign) settlers of the continent.
 Their landing at Sydney Harbour was a historical event.
 The anniversary of that day is celebrated each year with fervour as Australia Day.
 The Bicentenary of the official National Day of Australia was celebrated with even greater pomp and show through 1988.
 Indian Navy (IN) was among the navies of the world invited to participate in over a month long celebrations in October 1988.
 Indian Naval Ship (INS) Godavari was returning to India––the crew were undergoing customs clearance in Port Blair––when the first shots were fired in Malé.

 Rest is history.